-I'd get up at 4 a.m. every morning to drive to the roost before the birds became active at dawn and began to leave for their feeding areas 15 miles (25 km) away.
+I'd get up at 4 a.m. every morning to drive to the birds' roost before dawn, when they leave for their feeding grounds 25 km (15 miles) away.
 I'd head off in my trusty old Land Rover to follow the birds across the sand dunes and record where they fed and in what numbers.
 During the breeding season, it is crucial to check that they are safe, so I'd stay there all day.
-Every 10 minutes I'd note where they were feeding and mark it on a map.
+Every ten minutes I'd note where they were feeding and mark it on a map.
 Ali Aghnaj, the deputy director for the national parks, came with me.
-The idea was to train local wardens on motorcycles to visit the locations and check the numbers of birds and their eating habits.
-It is very simple, but very important-it needs to be done.
+The idea was to train local wardens on motorbikes to visit the locations and check the numbers of birds and their eating habits.
+It is very simple, but very important - it needs to be done.